Plan the Perfect July Getaway: Top National Parks to Visit This Summer

 Vibrant Sequoia trees in Sequoia National Park, California, tower over the landscape with their immense trunks and rich red-brown bark.

 Evenings are cool, providing a refreshing counterpoint after a warm day and ideal conditions for campfire activities and comfortable sleeping under the stars.
-Sequoia national park is also home to one of the taller US waterfalls.
+Sequoia National Park is also home to one of the tallest U.S. waterfalls.

 Biscayne National Park, Florida